Greetings!

 -

-Our graduation rates are at an all-time high, with the fastest gains coming from native youth, students with disabilities, and low-income students;
+Our graduation rates are near an all-time high, with the fastest gains coming from native youth, students with disabilities, and low-income students;

 -